MDAnalysis/pytng/docs/index.rst

   import pytng
   import numpy as np

-   # figure out the right array size for your numpy array
+  # figure out the right array size for your NumPy array using the
+  # TNGFileIterator attributes

+  # make your NumPy array

   with pytng.TNGFileIterator('traj.tng', 'r') as tng:
       tng[0].current_integrator_step.get_pos(positions)